-Did you know, National Band & Tag manufactures leg bands ranging in size from a hummingbird to a swan?
-With so many leg band sizes to choose from, it may be confusing to find the correct size for your species of bird.
+Did you know, National Band & Tag manufacturers bands ranging in size from hummingbirds to swans?
+With so many band sizes to choose from, it may be confusing what size you need.

 Option 1: Find the diameter of your bird’s leg.
 The easiest way to do this is to use a piece of string.
 You might want to have one person hold the bird, while another holds the string and measures.

-- Step 1: Place the tip of a string onto the bird’s leg where the band is going to sit.
+- Step 1: Place the tip of a string onto the bird’s leg and hold it in place.
 Wrap the string around the leg until the string reaches the tip on the end of the string you are holding in place.

 - Step 2: Mark the point where the string touches the tip with a marker.

-Option 2: Check for your species on the USGS’s Recommended Band Size chart.
-This is a guideline, and NB&T is not responsible for incorrect size bands being ordered based on this chart.
+Option 2: Check for your species of bird on the USGS’s Recommended Band Size chart.
+This is a guideline, and NB&T is not responsible for incorrect size bands being ordered.
 While the USGS’s list is reliable for most standard birds, your bird could be slightly different.
 For example, wild mallards usually wear a size 14 band, but farm-raised mallards tend to be a little fatter and may need to go up to a size 16 band.

-Now that you know the diameter of your bird’s leg, you can view our bird bands and find the band that correlates with your diameter.
-From our example in option 1, if the diameter is 11 mm, then our size 14 at 11.13 mm would be the best option.
-It’s ok for the band to be slightly bigger.
-You don’t want the band to be too tight, otherwise, it can cause damage to the leg.
-When ordering your leg bands, don’t forget that each size band needs its matching applicator to properly seal it.
+Now that you know the diameter of your bird’s leg, you can check out all our bird bands and find the band size that matches your bird’s leg.
+Don’t forget that each size band needs it’s matching applicator to properly seal it.
 If you are ordering multiple sizes of bands, you will also need multiple applicators.